OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Our Number #1 Pick

-Our top pick from the boots on our list is the Lowa Renegade GTX hiking boots.
-I also found them to excel better than other hiking boots in terms of comfort, which was a big advantage.
+Our top pick from the boots on our list is the Lowa Renegade Evo GTX Mid.
+I found them to outperform other hiking boots in terms of overall comfort, durability, and wet weather performance.
+That combination is hard to beat.

 FAQs